Heartfelt Ways to Honor a Deceased Loved One at Your Wedding

 Pin their photos to your bouquet.

-Set up a memory table at the reception with photos of family and friends who have passed away.
+Reserve a special place at your reception for a table filled with framed photos of family and friends who've passed away.

-Lay a flower from your bouquet on an empty seat at the ceremony.
+Lay a flower from your bouquet on an empty seat at your ceremony.